Complete University Guide 2024

 You'll focus on professional practice and take part in two placements in different areas of social work.

-You will also gain skills and specialist knowledge that would be suitable for a wide range of careers.
+You will also gain skills and specialist knowledge that would be suitable for a wide range of careers in social work.

-After completing this Masters degree you can apply to register as a social worker with the Health and Care Professions Council.
+After completing this Masters degree you'll be eligible to apply to join the register as a social worker with Social Work England.

-Equal first in the UK for the impact of our social policy and social work research Times Higher Education’s ranking of the 2014 Research Excellence Framework
+Ranked 11th in the UK for the quality of our research - according to the Times Higher Education’s ranking of the latest REF results (2021).

 Current demand for professionally qualified social workers is strong in the statutory and voluntary sectors.

 The course will introduce you to core areas of social work knowledge, skills and practice.
 You will: